hatsunearu/hatsunearu.github.io/source/_posts/CIC-Decimator-Truncation.md

 \end{align}
 {% endmath %}

-You can clearly see each sample of $x[k]$ at different points in time, which are inflicted with the same, but indepedent truncation noise are added together with a multiplicative factor equal to the impulse response coefficient.
+You can clearly see each sample of \\(x[k]\\) at different points in time, which are inflicted with the same, but indepedent truncation noise are added together with a multiplicative factor equal to the impulse response coefficient.
 This is equivalent to adding the same truncation noise distribution, except with multiplicative factors.

 The formula for adding variances together can be seen here, which was adopted from Wikipedia: